 The Summer StudioLab at SUNY New Paltz is an intensive two-week residential program designed to introduce students to a life in the visual arts at a nationally acclaimed college.

 Participants will, first and foremost, be immersed in making art.
-They will work in a variety of media in drawing, painting, sculpture and printmaking during class time.
-They will also have the chance to continue their work independently during open studio hours each evening.
-They will experiment with new and different approaches to making work.
-They will learn to observe the world more closely, solve visuals problems and build a strong portfolio for college or art school applications.
+They will rigorously work in drawing, painting, sculpture and printmaking, and continue working independently during the evening in the college’s state-of-the-art studios.
+A supportive yet challenging environment will accommodate participants with a wide range of abilities through individual and small group instruction.
+Experimenting with new and different approaches to making art, participants will learn to observe the world more closely, solve visuals problems and build a strong portfolio for college or art school applications.